Mvrjustid/Hierarchical-HAR-PBD-IMWUT21/README.md

 ***

 ### Intro
-In this paper, our aim was to establish accurate **protective behavior detection (PBD)** along a continuous movement data sequence of a participant with chronic pain.
+In this paper, our aim was to establish accurate **protective behavior detection (PBD)** along a continuous movement data sequence of a participant with chronic pain (CP).
 A figure illustrating such data sequence is given below.

 ![alt text](/assets/sequence.png "The continuous data sequence of a participant")